 - Check the herbs to see how dry they are, and turn them over or stir them a bit.

-- Continue microwaving in 30-second increments, checking the leaves to see how dry they are.
+- Continue microwaving in 30-second intervals, checking the leaves to see how dry they are.

-- Depending on the size of the particular herbs you're working with, they should dry properly in one to three minutes.
+- Depending on the size of the particular herbs you're drying, they should dry properly in one to three minutes.

 Crushed or Whole?